silliman/BlockchainImmersion/Day2/1300_FabricInstallVerifyLab.rst

 In the prior section, the end-to-end test that you ran supplied its own security-related material such as keys and certificates- everything it needed to perform its test.
 Therefore it did not need the services of a Certificate Authority.

 Almost all "real world" Hyperledger Fabric networks will not be this static-  new users, peers and organizations will probably join the network.
-They will need PKI x.509 certificates in order to participate.
+They will need Public Key Infrastructure (PKI) x.509 certificates in order to participate.
 The Hyperledger Fabric Certificate Authority (CA) is provided by the Hyperledger Fabric project in order to issue these certificates.

 The next major goal in this lab is to run the Hyperledger Fabric Node.js SDK’s end-to-end test.
 This test makes calls to the Hyperledger Fabric Certificate Authority (CA).
 Therefore, before we can run that test, you will get started by downloading and building the Hyperledger Fabric CA.